-The most important word in the world to a child is his or her own name, and there’s no greater pride for kids than learning to recognize their name.
+To a child, the most important word in the whole, wide world is his or her name, and there’s no greater pride for kids than learning to recognize and spell their name.

 Name recognition usually begins with a child learning which letter their name starts with.
 Sometime later, a child will learn to identify other letters in their name, and before long, they know which order the letters go in to spell their name correctly.

 By the time school starts, a child is expected to know how to recognize and spell his or her name, which is why, in the year before kindergarten, I make these name puzzles for each of my preschoolers.